Search

 ב''ה

-As verified by Rabbi Moshe Weiner (author of The Divine Code), Noahides may light Hanukkah candles with that intention.
-This can be done in the same manner as the Jewish custom (below), but without reciting the associated Jewish blessings.
+As verified by Rabbi Moshe Weiner (author of The Divine Code), Noahides may light Hanukkah candles with that intention and for that purpose.
+It can be done in the same manner as the Jewish custom, but without reciting the associated Jewish blessings.
 (For Gentiles, those blessings would be false statements said in G-d’s Name, G-d forbid.
-The blessing testify that the person lighting the candles is commanded to kindle the lights of Hanukkah.
+The blessings testify that the person lighting the candles is commanded to kindle the lights of Hanukkah.
 The blessings also state that G-d did those miracles for “our fathers”.
 Both of those statements apply only to Jews.)
-Other suggested readings and Psalms that a Noahide can say after lighting Hanukkah candles are listed below.

 “We praise You, G-d, for the miracles, for the redemption, for the mighty deeds, for the saving acts, and for the wonders which You performed in those days, at this time: In the days of Matisyahu, the son of Yochanan the High Priest, the Hasmonean and his sons, the wicked Hellenic government rose up against the people of Israel to make them forget Your Torah and violate the decrees of Your will.
 But You, in Your abounding mercies, stood by them in the time of their distress.